James Cleverly: Honours and decorations

 Cleverly was awarded the Efficiency Decoration (TD) for 12 years' commissioned service in the Territorial Army in January 2012, as well as the Queen Elizabeth II Golden Jubilee Medal in 2002, the Queen Elizabeth II Diamond Jubilee Medal in 2012, the Queen Elizabeth II Platinum Jubilee Medal in 2022 and the King Charles III Coronation Medal in 2023.
 He was sworn of the Privy Council of the United Kingdom on 8 October 2019 at Buckingham Palace as part of his appointment as Minister without portfolio and Conservative Party Chairman in the Johnson ministry.
 Membership of the Privy Council affords the honorary prefix "the Right Honourable" for life.
-In April 2025, Cleverly was knighted in the 2024 Prime Minister's Resignation Honours by Rishi Sunak "for political and public service".
+In April 2025, Cleverly was knighted in Rishi Sunak's 2024 Prime Minister's Resignation Honours by King Charles III "for political and public service".

 He was appointed Honorary Colonel of the 100 Regiment Royal Artillery Army Reserve, his old regiment, on 15 July 2025.